StateVoicesNational/Spoke/docs/EXPLANATION-development-guidelines.md

 * Run `sqlite3 mydb.sqlite` to connect to a SQL shell for the dev database
 * [Set up an ESLint plugin in your code editor so that you catch coding errors and follow code style guidelines more easily!](https://medium.com/planet-arkency/catch-mistakes-before-you-run-you-javascript-code-6e524c36f0c8#.oboqsse48)
 * [Install the redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) in Chrome to get advanced Redux debugging features.
-* Right now there is a bug in Apollo (https://github.com/apollostack/react-apollo/issues/57) that means in one particular case, errors get swallowed.
-If you end up with an app that is silently breaking, console.log(this.props.data) and check the errors property.

 ## Dependency Management